atoffano/KGene2Pheno/README.md

 All logs are saved in the logs folder.
 Models are saved in the models folder.
 Embeddings are saved in  data/embeddings.

+## Keywords
+Specific SPARQL queries are available as a baseline.
+They can be added or removed in a modular way by specifying them as nargs for the '--keyword' argument.

+    molecular_entity: All molecular entities, including genes, ncRNA, pseudogenes, etc.
+    phenotype: All phenotypes.
+    not-phenotype: All negatively associated phenotypes.
+    interaction: All interactions between molecular entities.
+    disease: All diseases.
+    disease_plus_ortho: All diseases including diseases inferred by orthology.
+Do not duplicate with 'disease'.
+    expression_value: All bulk RNAseq expression values.
+Not recommended unprocessed as this is a very large amount of data.
+    expression_pattern: All developmental expression patterns.
+    lifestage-ontology: All lifestage ontology terms.
+    disease-ontology: All disease ontology terms.
+    phenotype-ontology: All phenotype ontology terms.
+    go-ontology: All Gene Ontology terms.
+    go-annotation: All Gene Ontology annotations.

 ## Examples

 Here are a few examples of how to use the code: